Union leader urges Health Secretary ‘not to be disrespectful’ to striking nurses

 Under the NHS Staff Council, the unions will consider the offer of a 5% pay increase for 2023/24 along with a one-off payment worth between £1,655 and £3,789 for the current financial year for nurses in England.

+However, the RCN granted exemptions for some nurses in intensive care units and emergency departments in select hospitals, including Great Ormond Street Hospital (GOSH).

+Hours before the strike began on Sunday night, NHS England announced that a number of national exemptions had been agreed with the RCN to ensure staff could protect life-and-limb services – including in neonatal intensive care units (ICU), paediatric ICUs, general ICUs and emergency departments.

-The 28-hour action, which will end just before midnight on Monday, comes after a High Court judge ruled it would be unlawful for it to continue into Tuesday as originally planned.
+The 28-hour action, which will end just before midnight on Monday, came after a High Court judge ruled it would be unlawful for it to continue into Tuesday as originally planned.

 On Monday morning, Ms Cullen defended nurses after Mr Barclay described their strike as “disrespectful” to other unions and urged him to “get round this table immediately” to resolve the dispute.